redhat-exd-rebuilds/freshmaker/README.md

 The handlers typically do following:

 * Find out the list of artifacts like RPMs, Container images, ... which must be rebuilt as result of Event.
-  * There are built-in classes to find these information in PDC or Lightblue.
+  * There are built-in classes to find these information in Lightblue.
 * Plan the rebuild of artifacts and store them in Freshmaker database in tree-like structure.
   * Artifacts can depend on each other and Freshmaker ensures they are built in the right order.
 * Prepare the prerequisites for a rebuild.